 How to Measure Low Phase Noise in Oscillator Signals

-It's important to be able to measure and monitor the phase noise levels in your crystal oscillators as it can vary over time due to crystal aging or other external factors such as vibration, temperature, and g-force.
+It's important to be able to measure and monitor the phase noise levels in your crystal oscillators as they can vary over time due to crystal aging or other external factors, such as g-force, vibration, and temperature.

-Phase noise is measured in the frequency domain and is plotted as signal amplitude vs frequency.
+Phase noise is measured in the frequency domain and is plotted as signal amplitude vs. frequency.
 For fairly noisy signals, phase noise can be clearly seen right on a spectrum analyzer.
-However, most crystal oscillators produce a very clean signal.
+But most crystal oscillators produce a very clean signal.

 The most common way to measure phase noise in fairly clean oscillator signals is to compare one oscillator to another.
 Most commercial phase noise measurement systems use this method.